sap-tutorials/Tutorials/tutorials/spa-subscribe-booster/spa-subscribe-booster.md

   - How to activate SAP Process Automation in SAP BTP Free tier
 ---

+>SAP Process Automation on the SAP Business Technology Platform combines the powerful capabilities of SAP Workflow Management and SAP Intelligent RPA in an easy-to-use, no-code AI-powered experience.
+It increases organizations capacity to drive process automation by empowering business experts to become citizen developers.
+Leveraging the power of no-code, citizen developers can build, adapt, improve, and innovate business processes with minimum assistance from scarce IT resources.

 [ACCORDION-BEGIN [Step 1: ](Subscribe to SAP Process Automation Booster)]

 1. After successful creation of SAP BTP account using Free tier, navigate to Boosters and search for **free** to find the **SAP Process Automation** booster.
 Once the tile is shown, Select the tile .

+>Booster is a guided set of automatic instructions to achieve a specific goal.
+SAP Process Automation fully automates the onboarding of SAP Process Automation service in your account without the need of any manual configurations.
+It will configure entitlement, enable SAP Process Automation subscription, and will assign all the relevant role collections to the given users for administrator or developer personas – and all this setup with just one click.

     !![1.PNG](1.png)